jamezmca/react-firebase-auth-db-template/README.md

 Phew, that was easy.
 Now we can go ahead and open our project inside of your code editor!

+Then we'll quickly need to install firebase as an NPM dependancy for our project by running the following command in our terminal:

+`npm i firebase`

 The next task on our list is to create the following files:

 1. `/firebase.js`